harm-smits/42docs/libs/minilibx/prototypes.md

 Puts an image to the given window instance at location (x,y).
 This is the recommended way to write large amounts of graphical data in one go.
-Do mind that when changing the memory of the locations, it will displayed directly on the window.
+Do mind that when changing the memory of the locations, it will be displayed directly on the window.

 ```c